Canyons of the Ancients National Monument, Colorado

 Spanish Conquistadors

-In July 1776 a party of Spanish explorers — Father Silvestre Velez de Escalante with his superior Francisco Dominguez and eight others — set out from Santa Fe, New Mexico to find a safe route to California and avoid the Mohave Desert and the Grand Canyon.
-After several weeks they camped by a river called El Rio de Nuestra Señora de Los Dolores (The River of Our Lady of Sorrows).
+In July 1776, a party of Spanish explorers — Father Silvestre Velez de Escalante with his superior Francisco Dominguez and eight others — set out from Santa Fe, New Mexico, to find a safe route to California and avoid the Mohave Desert and the Grand Canyon.
+After several weeks, they camped by a river called El Rio de Nuestra Señora de Los Dolores (The River of Our Lady of Sorrows).
 Father Escalante found the remains of a village overlooking the river and remarked in his journal that it resembled the living Pueblo villages of New Mexico.
-As the first record of an archaeological site in present-day Colorado, it was later named Escalante Pueblo.
+As the first archaeological site record in present-day Colorado, it was later named Escalante Pueblo.
 The Dominguez Pueblo was excavated and named 200 years later.

 In the Dolores area, the Spaniards first encountered Ute hunters, who fed them and guided the party onward for several months.
-Due to the lack of food and the approach of winter, the explorers eventually abandoned their goal and returned to Santa Fe.
-Though unsuccessful, the expedition established part of the Old Spanish Trail for later trade between the United States and Mexican territories.
+Due to food shortages and the approach of winter, the explorers eventually abandoned their goal and returned to Santa Fe.
+Although unsuccessful, the expedition established a portion of the Old Spanish Trail for later trade between the United States and Mexican territories.

-The first Anglo-American people arrived in the early 19th century, starting with trappers.
+The first Anglo-Americans arrived in the early 19th century, beginning with trappers.
 With the discovery of precious ores in the last decades of the 19th Century, miners and other settlers moved into the region.
-By the mid-19th century, the United States government and Native American tribes were at war over land ownership and multiple skirmishes resulted in casualties on both sides.
-Such conflicts led to treaties that reduced Ute territories and created reservations — often far away from original tribal homelands.
-The Navajo had moved south and the Ute territory was significantly reduced.
+By the mid-19th century, the United States government and Native American tribes were at war over land ownership, and multiple skirmishes resulted in casualties on both sides.
+Such conflicts led to treaties that reduced Ute territories and created reservations—often far from their original tribal homelands.
+The Navajo had moved south, and the Ute territory was significantly reduced.

 The Anasazi Heritage Center -- a museum of the Ancestral Puebloan Culture at the Canyons of the Ancients National Monument.
 Photo by Carol Highsmith.